UU-Human-Evolution/1MB438/Lab_4.md

 ### Workflow

 Today you are going to use the output from GeneMarkS together with BLAST-searches on curated databases of regions associated with phenotypes of interest.
 You will put the results from both GeneMarkS and BLAST in a SQLite database and query the database to study different set of genes.
+**The output of GeneMarkS is located in the folder DATA/Lab4*

 ##### SQLite